Linewatch Review

 The Good

-I have to say I enjoyed watching Linewatch, from start to finish I was glued to my seat.
-It’s not the greatest story ever told, but those simply looking for something entertaining, Linewatch does not fail.
-As law enforcement, I buy into Cuba’s role simply because he’s done it before (Outbreak, A Few Good Men).
-But as an ex-gangbanger… ehhhhh.
-I guess I can’t complain because he excels in the role of Mike Dixon more so than he did with the role of Liam Case in “Hero Wanted”.
-Dean Norris as “Warren” also does some great work in the film by not being the “scary thug”.
-He’s not blingin all over, no heavy use of gangsta slang, he’s the smoothest gangbanger I’ve ever seen on screen and I’m with that.
-But the funniest actor who definitely deserved a bit more screen time goes out to A.M.G. as “Stokes”.
-He has some really funny lines here; it’s just too bad his character meets an early demise.
-This appears to be Kevin Bray’s first feature film as he’s done a lot of television directing.
-For this type of film, his experience comes in handy because it looks like a made for TV film (Going Direct to DVD hmmm… about the same).
-And again it’s entertaining, so Bray has done his job.
+I have to say I enjoyed watching "Linewatch"; from start to finish I was glued to my seat.
+It's not the greatest story ever told, but those simply looking for something entertaining, "Linewatch" does not disappoint.
+As law enforcement, I buy into Cuba's role simply because he's done something similar before (Outbreak, A Few Good Men).
+But as an ex-gangbanger... ehhhhh.
+I guess I can't complain because he excels in the role of Mike Dixon more so than he did with the role of Liam Case in "Hero Wanted".
+Dean Norris as "Warren" also does some great work in the film by not appearing to be a scary thug - he's not blingin all over or making with the heavy use of gangsta slang.
+He's the smoothest gangbanger I've ever seen on screen and I'm OK with that.
+But the funniest actor who definitely deserved a bit more screen time goes out to A.M.G. as "Stokes".
+He has some really funny lines here; it's just too bad his character meets an early demise.
+This also appears to be Kevin Bray's first feature film as he's done a lot of television directing.
+For this type of film, his experience comes in handy because it looks like a made for TV film (Going Direct to DVD hmmm...
+It's about the same).
+And again it's entertaining, so Bray has done his job.

 Linewatch Movie